vippsas/vipps-developers/newsletters/2023-03-newsletter.md

 ## eCom API and Express Checkout

 The new express checkout flow (`"useExplicitCheckoutFlow": true`) will be the default flow.
-Even if a merchant specify `"useExplicitCheckoutFlow": false`, the user will be prompted to explicitly choose a delivery address and shipping method.
+Even if a merchant specifies `"useExplicitCheckoutFlow": false`, the user will be prompted to explicitly choose a delivery address and shipping method.

 This flow ensures that the user gets the item delivered to the right place in the right way.